swaroopyadav49/usvisa_approval/README.md

      (If want to check whether docker is running or not then command, docker --version)

-# 6. Configure EC2 as self-hosted runner:
+# 6. Configure EC2 as self-hosted runner: (In GitHub)

      setting>actions>runner>new self hosted runner> choose os> then run command one by one